 top of page

 Dispatches from the Frontline is a project led by Geraldine Cook-Dafner and Naomi Edwards.
-Inspired by the diary of Sister Nan Reay, an Australian nurse who served behind the frontline in World War 1, Dispatches From The Frontline features a podcast, live performance and community engagement with frontline health workers.
-The dispatches of Nan Reay's diary celebrate this nurse’s personal resilience, courage and persistence and are used to reference contemporary experiences of care, duty, resilience and courage embodied daily by front line health workers during the COVID pandemic.
+Inspired by the diary of Sister Nan Reay, an Australian nurse who served behind the frontlines in World War 1 , it features a podcast series and a live performance.
+The dispatches of Nan Reay's diary celebrate this nurse’s personal resilience, courage and persistence during four gruelling years of the war.

 Performed by Geraldine Cook-Dafner